2024 Bathing Water Profile for Windermere, Rayrigg Meadow

 • Lake Windermere can occasionally have aquatic plants washed up on the shore which can be slippery on foot.
 If you have any concerns please contact the local authority health contact for help and advice.

-• Modern sewerage systems have two separate systems, one takes foul sewage to sewage treatment, the other takes rainwater runoff through surface water drains to rivers, lakes and the sea.
-Misconnections occur when waste water pipes are plumbed into surface water drains instead of the foul water sewerage system.
-This can give rise to pollution when the waste water is discharged directly to the environment through the surface water drain.
+• Sewerage systems are either combined systems that collect both surface water runoff and foul sewage and delivers it to the treatment works; or separate systems that keep the surface water separate to the foul drainage.
+Misconnections occur when wastewater pipes are plumbed into surface water drains instead of the foul water sewerage system.
+This can give rise to pollution when the wastewater is discharged directly to the environment through the surface water drain.
 For example, a washing machine or toilet may be incorrectly plumbed so that it discharges to the surface drain rather than the foul sewage drain.
+Investigations by the Environment Agency and the water company are ongoing into suspected misconnections on Mill Beck.

 • For the four year (2020-2023) assessment period where data is available, phytoplankton (microscopic algae) was assessed as being sufficient to be objectionable for 5% of visits, with 22% of visits noting the presence of phytoplankton (microscopic algae).
-Lake Windermere has a history of blue-green algal blooms which can be toxic.
+Algal blooms can be exacerbated under certain conditions including nutrient enrichment and the increasing temperatures and extreme weather patterns that are occurring with climate change.
+The presence of algae is not assessed when determining the bathing water quality.
+Therefore, it is possible that bathing waters can have very low levels of harmful bacteria but have the right conditions for algal blooms to occur.
+Not all types of algae pose a health risk to swimmers.
+However, there is some risk to human health if a person comes into direct contact with blue-green algae.
+It can also be a risk to animals such as dogs who may swim in or drink from affected water.
+Sightings of blue-green algae can be reported via the Environment Agency's incident line and also logged using UK CEH's ‘Bloomin Algae' app.
 If a bloom of blue-green algae is visible you are advised not enter the water and to contact your local authority health contact for help and advice.
-Lake Windermere also has a history of phytoplankton blooms which are not harmful, but they can result in the water appearing discoloured or a foam forming on the water.
+This bathing water also has a history of phytoplankton blooms which are not harmful, but they can result in the water appearing discoloured or a foam forming on the water.
+Blue-Green Algal blooms are a naturally occurring environmental phenomenon which become more likely during periods of warm, dry weather.
+Nutrients (principally phosphorus) contribute to the formation of blooms in the right conditions.

 • There are no active pollution risk forecasts made at this bathing water.
 However any bathing water has the potential to be affected by a pollution incident and if this occurs a pollution risk warning with associated advice against bathing will be issued on this website.